-- To establish a consistent procedure for students to record homework assignments, each Gr 3 student is given, and expected to use and reference, the school provided planner. - In some cases, the teacher may initial the assignment as written by the student, and parents must initial the notebook indicating that the homework was reviewed. - Students whose planners are lost or unusable must purchase a new planner through the office.
+- · To establish a consistent procedure for students to record homework assignments, each student is given, and expected to use and reference, the school provided planner. - Students are responsible to record assigned work in their planners. - Homework assignments may be posted in Canvas and in writing in a consistent classroom location. - Students whose planners are lost or unusable must purchase a new planner through the office.